 Lung function measurements

-The majority of PAH patients at baseline attending the Sheffield PVDU perform full lung function testing.
+The majority of PAH patients at baseline attending the Sheffield PVDU perform full spirometry and transfer factor measurements.
 This was performed in a standardised fashion as per ATS/ERS guidance (Miller, 2005).
 The reference formulae used were based upon - ECSC guidance (Standardised lung function testing (H et al., 1983).
 Those patients with a vital capacity less than 1 litre were unable to perform to DLco, and thus were excluded from the study as well as those with lung function results performed outside the Sheffield PVDU.

 Analysis